Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Thairo Estrada and the San Francisco Giants will meet Lourdes Gurriel Jr. and the Arizona Diamondbacks on Friday at Chase Field, at 9:40 PM ET.
+The Arizona Diamondbacks and Christian Walker will take the field against the San Francisco Giants and Joc Pederson on Saturday at 8:10 PM ET, in the third game of a four-game series at Chase Field.

-The Diamondbacks are +100 moneyline underdogs for this matchup against the favored Giants (-120).
-The over/under for the contest has been set at 10 runs.
+The Diamondbacks are the favorite in this one, at -165, while the underdog Giants have +140 odds to win.
+The game's total has been listed at 7.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.